Giuseppe-1982/sun-animation-webpack/README.md

 ## Usage

-- Open your browser at http://localhost:8080 (or the port displayed in the terminal).
+- Open your browser at the URL displayed in the terminal after running npm start.
+- Typically it will be http://localhost:3000/, but check the terminal output.
 - Click anywhere on the page to toggle pause/resume for all animations.

   ## Technologies Used